Social Security Taxes—Who Pays What and How Much?

 The math works like this:

-- If your wages are less than $128,400, multiply the amount of your earnings by 6.2 percent to arrive at the amount you and your employer must each pay for a total of 12.4 percent.
-Multiply by 12.4 percent to calculate the Social Security portion of your self-employment tax if you're self-employed.
+- If your wages are less than $132,900 in 2019, multiply your earnings by 6.2% to arrive at the amount you and your employer must each pay for a total of 12.4%.
+If you're self-employed, multiply your earnings up to this limit by 12.4% to calculate the Social Security portion of your self-employment tax.

-- If your wages are more than $128,400 in 2017, multiply $128,400 by 6.2 percent to arrive at the amount you and your employer must each pay.
-Anything you earn over this threshold is Social Security tax-free.
-You would do the same but multiply by 12.4 percent if you're self-employed.
+- If your wages are more than $132,900 in 2019, multiply $132,900 by 6.2% to arrive at the amount you and your employer must each pay.
+Anything you earn over this threshold is exempt from Social Security tax.
+You would do the same but multiply by 12.4% if you're self-employed.